The spaces of rational curves on del Pezzo threefolds of degree one: Applications

 Geometric Manin's conjecture and its refinement have been formulated in \cite[Section 6]{LT19} and \cite[Section 7]{BLRT}.
 We recall its formulation from \cite{BLRT}: let $X$ be a smooth weak Fano variety with $L = -K_X$.
 Let $f : Y \to X$ be a generically finite morphism from a smooth projective variety such that one of the following is true: \begin{enumerate} \item $f: Y \to X$ satisfies $a(Y, f^*L) > a(X, L) = 1$; \item $f: Y \to X$ is dominant and it satisfies $\kappa(a(Y, f^*L)f^*L + K_Y) >0$ and

 in the lexicographic order, or; \item $f : Y \to X$ is dominant and satisfies $\kappa(a(Y, f^*L)f^*L + K_Y) =0$.
 Moreover we have

 in the lexicographic order and $f$ is face contracting. \end{enumerate} (See \cite[Definition 3.4]{BLRT} for the definition of face contracting.)
 Let $M$ be a component of $\Rat(X)$.
 If there is a component $N$ of $\Rat(Y)$ such that $f : Y \to X$ induces a dominant rational map $N \dashrightarrow M$, then we say $M$ is an {\it accumulating component}.
 If $M$ is not an accumulating component, then we say $M$ is a {\it Manin component}.
-Roughly speaking Geometric Manin's conjecture predicts that the number of Manin components for each numerical class of higher anticanonical degree is $\# \mathrm{Br}(X)$.
+Roughly speaking Geometric Manin's conjecture predicts that the number of Manin components for each numerical class of higher anticanonical degree is constant.
+For smooth Fano threefolds this is stated in \cite[Conjecture 7.9]{BLRT}.
 Here is a consequence of our result:

 \begin{theo} Let $X$ be a general del Pezzo threefold of Picard rank $1$ and degree $1$.
 For $d \geq 2$, $\overline{M}_{0,0}(X, d)$ contains a unique Manin component. \end{theo}